VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 In this example, the professor accidentally misspoke in class, giving rise to a possible miscon- ception among the students in the class.
 Each of the students in the class may subsequently have ﬁgured out the problem, perhaps by thinking about the issue or reading the textbook.
 In subsequent study pairs, he or she may transmit this newfound understanding to his or her study partners.
 We therefore have four binary random variables, representing whether the student has the misconcep- tion or not.
 We assume tha or each $X\,\in\,\{A, B, C, D\}$ , $x^{1}$ denotes the case where the student has the misconception, and x $x^{0}$ denotes the case where he or she does not.

-Because Alice and Charles never speak to each other directly, we have that $A$ and $C$ are con- ditionally independent given $B$ and $D$ .
+Because Alice and Charles never speak to each other directly, we have that $A$ and $C$ are conditionally independent given $B$ and $D$ .
 Similarly, $B$ and $D$ are conditionally independent given $A$ and $C$ .
 Can we represent this distribution (with these independence properties) using a BN?
 One attempt is shown in ﬁgure 3.10b.
 Indeed, it encodes the independence assumption that $(A\ \perp\ C\ |\ \{B, D\})$ .
 However, it also implies that $B$ and $D$ are independent given only $A$ , but dependent given both $A$ and $C$ .
-Hence, it fails to provide a perfect map for our target dis- tribution.
+Hence, it fails to provide a perfect map for our target distribution.
 A second attempt, shown in ﬁgure 3.10c, is equally unsuccessful.
 It also implies that $(A\perp C\mid\{B, D\})$ , but it also implies that $B$ and $D$ are marginally independent.
 It is clear that all other candidate BN structures are also ﬂawed, so that this distribution does not have a perfect map.

 ### 3.4.3 Finding Perfect Maps\*
 Earlier we discussed an algorithm for ﬁnding minimal I-maps.
 We now consider an algorithm for ﬁnding a perfect map (P-map) of a distribution.
 Because the requirements from a P-map are stronger than the ones we require from an I-map, the algorithm will be more involved.

 Throughout the discussion in this section, we assume that $P$ has a P-map.
 In other words, there is an unknown DAG $\mathcal{G}^{*}$ that is map of $P$ .
 Since $\mathcal{G}^{*}$ is a P-map, we will interchangeably refer to independencies in P and in G $\mathcal{G}^{*}$ (since these are the same).
 We note that the algorithms we describe do fail when they are given a distribution that does not have a P-map.
 We discuss this issue in more detail later.

 Thus, our goal is to identify $\mathcal{G}^{\ast}$ from $P$ .
-One obvious difculty hat arises when we consider this goal is that $\mathcal{G}^{*}$ is, in general, not uniquely identiﬁable from P .
+One obvious difficulty hat arises when we consider this goal is that $\mathcal{G}^{*}$ is, in general, not uniquely identiﬁable from P .
 A P-map of a distribution, if one exists, is generally not unique: As we saw, for example, in ﬁgure 3.5, multiple graphs can encode precisely the same independence assumptions.
 However, the P-map of a distribution is unique up to I-equivalence between networks.
 That is, a distribution $P$ can have many P-maps, but all of them are I-equivalent.

 If we require that a P-map construction algorithm return a single network, the output we get may be some arbitrary member of the I-equivalence class of $\mathcal{G}^{\ast}$ .
 A more correct answer would be to return the entire equivalence class, thus avoiding an arbitrary commitment to a possibly incorrect structure.
 Of course, we do not want our algorithm to return a (possibly very large) set of distinct networks as output.
 Thus, one of our tasks in this section is to develop a compact representation of an entire equivalence class of DAGs.
 As we will see later in the book, this representation plays a useful role in other contexts as well.

 This formulation of the problem points us toward a solution.
 Recall that, according to theorem 3.8, two DAGs are I-equivalent if they share the same skeleton and the same set of immoralities.
 Thus, we can construct the I-equivalence class for $\mathcal{G}^{\ast}$ by determi ng its skeleton and its immoralities from the independence properties of the given distribution P .
 We then use both of these components to build a representation of the equivalence class.

 #### 3.4.3.1 Identifying the Undirected Skeleton
 At this stage we want to construct an undirected graph $S$ that contains an edge $X{-}Y$ if $X$ and $Y$ are adjacent in $\mathcal{G}^{\ast}$ ; that is, if either $X\rightarrow Y$ or $Y\rightarrow X$ is an edge in $\mathcal{G}^{\ast}$ .

 The basic ea is to use independence queries of the form $(X\perp Y\mid U)$ for difer sets of variables U .
 This idea is based on the observation that if X and Y are adjacent in G $\mathcal{G}^{\ast}$ , we cannot separate them with any set of variables.